graven144p/Bing-Search-Rewards-/README.md

 5,250 points

-Reward Bot Ext Does Incompleted Quizzes And Searches

-Unzip the downloaded file to somewhere you want to keep it.
-Open Chrome.
-Go to chrome://extensions/ and enable Developer mode.
-Select Load unpacked and select the Reward Bot Ext folder.
-Enable the extension.

 Now we need to tell the our computer to run our Python script every day, enter this into Terminal

 crontab -e